Are you currently retired or planning to retire soon?

 Finally, if you're using your life policy to help pay for long-term care expenses, make sure you keep track of your costs.
 That way, you can make sure your policy benefits are adequate to cover your needs.

 What to do if you're nearing retirement and don't have life insurance

 If you're retirement planning and don't have permanent insurance, it's not too late to get coverage.
 There are a few options available to you.

-First, you can buy a life insurance policy with level premiums.
+First, you can buy a life policy with level premiums.
 This means your premiums will stay the same for the life of the policy, even as you get older.

 Second, you can buy a life policy with guaranteed issue coverage.
 This type of policy stays active and doesn't require a medical exam, so it's perfect for people who are unhealthy or have pre-existing medical conditions.

-Finally, you can buy a life insurance policy with graded benefits.
+Finally, you can buy a life policy with graded benefits.
 This type of policy starts with limited benefits and then gradually increases over time.
 So it's a good option for people who are healthy but want to get coverage in case their health changes in retirement.

 Can a 65 year old get term life insurance?

 Even if you are age 65 or older, obtaining life insurance coverage is possible and can still be affordable.
 Depending on your health status and lifestyle, you may be able to get low cost rates on a term life insurance or whole life policy.